 They’re simple to make with cork paper circles.
 Check out the tutorial on Heartmade.

-7. Make a stylish tray for your table
+7. Or a stylish tray for your table

 Empty out an old picture frame and fill it up with corks, like this blogger did.

-Or if you already have a tray on your table, use corks and an old photo frame to make a stylish jewelry organizer.
-Learn how to here.
+If you already have a tray on your table, use corks and an old photo frame to make a stylish jewelry organizer.
+Learn how to on this blog.